spryker/spryker-docs/docs/dg/dev/guidelines/testing-guidelines/running-tests-with-robot-framework.md

 ---
 title: Running tests with Robot Framework
-description: Learn how to run tests with the Robot Framework.
+description: Learn how to run tests with the Robot Framework in the command line for your Spryker based projects.
 last_updated: May 26, 2023
 template: howto-guide-template
 related: